nonJerry/VeraBot/settings.md

 ### Require Additional Proof ($setRequireProof [True|False]) <br>
   This decides whether the bot will ask the user to send an additional screenshot as further proof.
 The bot will not check this proof, it will need to be done by the staff. <br>
+  This is set to false by default.
 It is recommended but not required to use this with auto role off. <br>
-  To set this you need to use `$setRequireProof [True|False]` It only accepts the values True and False. <br>
+  To set this you need to use `$setRequireProof [True|False]`.
+It only accepts the values True and False. <br>
   <br>
   ![Set Require Proof](https://user-images.githubusercontent.com/79670160/119546814-a1113100-bd94-11eb-8bf7-fe69edff5c87.png) <br>